Skip to main content

 Install

-Step 1 — Initialize
+Step 1 — Add a user

-Step 2 — Register
+Step 3 — Register

 Create your on-chain Umbra account.
 This publishes your encryption key and user commitment to the Solana network, enabling both encrypted balances and the mixer.